 Just two people and a babe in the manger,

 On one of his most famous characters, the philanthropist Eliot Rosewater...
 "There's only one rule that I know of, babies—God damn it, you've got to be kind."

 "Laughter and tears are both responses to frustration and exhaustion.
 I myself prefer to laugh, since there is less cleaning up to do afterward."

-For Friday (sorry, missed a couple of days), a character in Happy Birthday, Wanda June, named Looseleaf Harper wonders what happened while he was lost in the jungle in the 1960s for a few years: "You know what gets me?
+For Wednesday, a character in Happy Birthday, Wanda June, named Looseleaf Harper wonders what happened while he was lost in the jungle in the 1960s for a few years: "You know what gets me?
 How everybody says 'fuck' and 'shit' all the time.
 I used to be scared shitless if I'd say 'fuck' or 'shit' in public, by accident.
 Now everybody says 'fuck' and 'shit', 'fuck' and 'shit' all the time.
 Something very big must have happened while we were out of the country."

 For Tuesday, from interview at McSweeny's, 2002: "The telling of jokes is an art of its own, and it always rises from some emotional threat.
 The best jokes are dangerous, and dangerous because they are in some way truthful."